Kometa-Team/Kometa/docs/kometa/install/images.md

 # Docker Images

+## Official Image

-You should use the official docker image:
+Generally, you should use the official docker image:

 ```
 kometateam/kometa